Reports and Publications

 In 1992, the Task Force released When Others Must Choose: Deciding for Patients Without Capacity, which examined the gap in New York State law regarding surrogate decision-making for health care.
 The report became the model for the Family Health Care Decisions Act (the "FHCDA"), which establishes a framework to allow surrogate decision-making for patients without capacity when they have not chosen a health care proxy.
 The FHCDA provides an invaluable tool for surrogate decision-makers to honor the wishes of patients when they cannot speak for themselves, or to act in the best interests of these patients when their wishes are unknown.
 In March 2010, the FHCDA was enacted.

 The State Legislature included in the FHCDA two explicit directives to the Task Force.
 First, because the FHCDA permits surrogate consent to health care for incapacitated patients only when they are being treated in hospitals or nursing homes, the Legislature requested that the Task Force examine whether the scope of surrogate authority should be expanded to apply to decisions about health care provided in other settings (e.g., physicians' offices or ambulatory care centers).
-The Task Force recently completed a portion of this project, and submitted to the Legislature a recommendation that the FHCDA be amended to authorize surrogate decision-making for hospice care.
-In the coming months, the Task Force will continue to explore the legal and ethical dimensions of extending the FHCDA and will provide additional recommendations on these issues to the Legislature.
+The Task Force recently completed a portion of this project, and submitted to the Legislature two recommendations.
+Its recommendation that the FHCDA be amended to authorize surrogate decision-making for hospice care formed the basis for legislation passed in July 2011.
+In 2013, the Task Force submitted its recommendation to the Legislature to extend the FHCDA to decisions regarding health care provided by agencies, programs, and settings that are Medicare and/or Medicaid-certified and State-licensed, and that opt to comply with the requirements of the FHCDA.

 Donation After Cardiac Death: Analysis and Recommendations from the New York State Task Force on Life & the Law